betteriot/betteriot-principles/README.md

 ### 6. The vendor SHOULD grant third party clients the same functional scope on the backend as its own clients.

-Assessment: The assessor collects complaints (e.g. including screenshots or other "proof") filed by third parties.
+Assessment: The assessor collects complaints, including screenshots or video "proof", filed by users or third parties.

 Example: Some client-specific backend APIs delay measurements they make available to third party clients, preventing them from making real-time decisions.